Sooth (chutney)

-Saunth (or sooth), is a sweet chutney used in Indian chaats.
+Saunth (or sooth), is a sweet chutney used in Indian chaat fried dough snacks.
 It is made from dried ginger (sooth) and tamarind (or imli) paste, hence the name.
 The chutney is brownish-red in colour.

 Modern sooth is often made with dates.
 However, sooth made with dried ginger adds a special flavour to the chaat and is preferred in most parts of North India.